TramCamp: History

 In May 2021, the start of work was initially announced for the year 2022, then modified to between January 2022 and 2023.
 The first phase was limited to the section between Cambrils and Vila-seca station via Salou, with a change to use standard gauge.
 The technical studies for the second phase, linking Vila-seca to Tarragona via La Canonja and Reus using new infrastructure, were to be completed in the summer of 2023.
 The decision to build new track resulted from concerns by municipal authorities of Tarragona of saturating the existing tracks which had passenger and goods traffic.
 All these modifications transformed the tram-train project into a tramway with interurban sections.

-The environmental impact study for the first phase promoted the use of a disused railway line between the old Cambrils station and the Salou - Port Aventura station, plus the comstruction of new rail infrastructure running parallel to Pere-Molas Avenue to Vila-seca station.
+The environmental impact study for the first phase promoted the use of a disused railway line between the old Cambrils station and the Salou - Port Aventura station, plus the construction of new rail infrastructure running parallel to Pere-Molas Avenue to Vila-seca station.
 In December 2023, the Catalan government and the rail network manager ADIF concluded an agreement to transfer the old railway right-of-way between Cambrils and Salou in order to build the new tramway there.

 On September 4, 2024, phase 1 of the project was unveiled.
 The municipality of Salou, which was highly critical of the project, finally agreeing to it after obtaining funding for the urban redevelopment along the tramway and the development of a one-kilometer section without overhead power wires.
 The special urban development plan for the entire route was approved three months later by regional authorities.
 Funding for phase 1 was formally approved on December 10 by the executive of the autonomous community.

 On 19 January 2025, the President of the Government of Catalonia made an official presentation of phase 1 of the project in Cambrils, indicating that construction would start in the summer of 2025 with the line expected to be in service in 2028.

-By July 2025, the Department of Territory, Housing and Ecological Transition Territori, Habitatge i Transició Ecològica) awarded the first infrastructure works for phase 1 of the tramway allowing construction to start in September, which was expected to last 20 months.
+By July 2025, the Department of Territory, Housing and Ecological Transition Territori, Habitatge i Transició Ecològica) awarded the first infrastructure works for phase 1 of the tramway with the expectation that construction would start in September 2025 and last 20 months.
+By 2026, the construction start time was revised to the summer of 2026, with construction lasting 25 months.
+Phase 1 of line would go into service by 2029.